CDCgov/prime-public-health-data-infrastructure/docs/decisions/0005-adr-version-control.md

 ## Context and Problem Statement

-As this project moves forward, more people will join the team and new information/insights will be identified, both of which will lead to changes in decisions the team has made and recorded in an ADR.
+As this project moves forward, more people will join the team and new information/insights will be identified, both of which will lead to changes in decisions the team has made and recorded in an ADR previously.
 As a result, these new decisions will need to be recorded and prior decisions will need to be deprecated.
 Readers of the codebase should be able to understand when and why a decision changed and what the latest thought process is.

 ## Decision Drivers